Andy Stewart, KB1OIQ

 Andy’s elmers showed by example that one should share one’s time, knowledge, and tools with others.
 He decided to share his interests in Linux and amateur radio by creating “Andy’s Ham Radio Linux” in 2011.
 This is a complete Linux operating system remastered from Ubuntu, and tailored for the needs of the amateur radio operator.
 This software collection can be downloaded from Sourceforge.
-Updated approximately every 6 months, this software collection has been downloaded thousands of times.
-Andy has given many talks about Linux and amateur radio to local clubs and at the ARRL Centennial Convention in Hartford, CT in 2014.
+Updated approximately every 6 months, this software collection has been downloaded many thousands of times.
+Andy has given many talks about Linux and amateur radio to local clubs, the annual ARRL convention in Boxboro, and at the ARRL Centennial Convention in Hartford, CT in 2014.

 Andy is currently a member of SKCC and earned the Senator award (#6265S).
 Besides CW, he enjoys QRP, outdoor operating, building kits and wire antennas, and writing amateur radio software.
-Andy’s shack is entirely battery powered and frequently recharged via solar panels.
-Andy looks forward to operating as K3Y/1 during the SKCC K3Y event in January, and as K2H in the 13 Colonies Special Event during the Independence Day holiday, as he has done for the last several years.
-Andy serves as the QSL manager for K2H and PART.
-He thoroughly enjoys Field Day, most recently elmering others at the GOTA station.
+Andy’s shack is battery powered and frequently recharged via solar panels.
+Andy has participated in several activities over the years:

 Professionally, Andy is a digital logic verification engineer, which means he lives in simulated reality.
 Using computer simulation, Andy tests simulated logic circuits to verify that they function according to the specification.
 All of this is done prior to any circuit fabrication.
 Andy has a Masters Degree in Electrical Engineering from Worcester Polytechnic Institute.